frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/stock/quality-inspection.md

 If any of the readings entered are not within this range, the status on the row will be set to 'Rejected' automatically on Save.

-### 3.2 Non-numeric (Value Based) Quality Checks
+### 3.2 Non-numeric (Value-Based) Quality Checks
 Non-numeric Quality Checks include checks that require alphabetical values or those that do not require any mathematical calculations.

 E.g. checking if the color is white in a color quality check, Yes/No values for certain parameters, etc.

-For Non-numeric checks enable the 'Non-numeric' checkbox.
-You will notice a field **Acceptance Criteria Value** and a section **Value Based Inspection** are visible.
+For Non-numeric checks, enable the 'Non-numeric' checkbox.
+You will notice the field **Acceptance Criteria Value** and the section **Value-Based Inspection** are visible.

-You can simply enter the field Reading Value.
-The Acceptance Criteria Value can be set in the Quality Inspection Template once and be simply fetched into the Quality Inspection.
+Enter the field Reading Value.
+The Acceptance Criteria Value can be set in the Quality Inspection Template once and then be fetched into the Quality Inspection.

 <img class="screenshot" alt="Non-numeric Quality Check" src="{{docs_base_url}}/assets/img/stock/quality-inspection-non-numeric-reading.png">

 If the Reading Value does not match the Acceptance Criteria Value, the status on the row will be set to 'Rejected' automatically on Save.

-### 3.3 Formula Based Quality Checks
+### 3.3 Formula-Based Quality Checks
-Formula Based Quality Checks are useful for more complex scenarios where just specifying a range or an acceptance value is not enough.
+Formula-Based Quality Checks are useful for more complex scenarios where just specifying a range or an acceptance value is not enough.

-E.g. checking if the grade of a material is A/B/C, checking if the mean of some readings is in a certain range, etc.
+E.g. checking if the grade of a material is A/B/C, checking if the mean of some readings is within a certain range, etc.

-Formula Based Quality Checks are applicable to Numeric and Non-numeric Quality Checks.
+Formula-Based Quality Checks are applicable to Numeric and Non-numeric Quality Checks.

-Enable the 'Formula Based Criteria' checkbox to perform a Formula Based Quality Check.
+Enable the 'Formula Based Criteria' checkbox to perform a Formula-Based Quality Check.
 You will then notice a field called **Acceptance Criteria Formula** where you can specify a formula that determines whether a certain check is Accepted or Rejected.
-This formula can be set in the Quality Inspection Template once and be simply fetched into the Quality Inspection.
+This formula can be set in the Quality Inspection Template once and then be fetched into the Quality Inspection.

 <img class="screenshot" alt="Acceptance Criteria Formula" src="{{docs_base_url}}/assets/img/stock/acceptance-criteria-formula.png">